nav9/splitVideoQualityViewer/README.md

 ![Alt text](gallery/verticalSplit.png?raw=true "Compare videos for quality")

 # Purpose
 Inspired from the brilliant [Vivict](https://github.com/vivictorg/vivict) project, this program helps you visualize multiple videos side-by-side.
 It helps compare the quality difference between videos.
+This project was created because Vivict didn't support some file formats, and supported the display of only two videos simultaneously.

 # Install
 pip3 install -r requirements.txt